JSB2010/sl-emails/sports-emails/README.md

 ## Troubleshooting

-If the script doesn't find any games:
+If the script doesn't find any games or events:
 1. Check that the date range is correct
 2. Verify the Kent Denver athletics website is accessible
+3. Verify the Kent Denver arts calendar iCal feed is accessible
-3. The website structure may have changed - you may need to update the scraping logic
+4. The website structure may have changed - you may need to update the scraping logic

 If emails don't display correctly:
 1. Test in multiple email clients (Gmail, Outlook, Apple Mail)
 2. Check that images and fonts are loading properly
 3. Verify the HTML validates as XHTML 1.0 Transitional

+## Data Sources

+The script pulls data from two sources:
+1. **Sports Games**: Scraped from https://www.kentdenver.org/athletics-wellness/schedules-and-scores
+2. **Arts Events**: Fetched from iCal feed at https://www.kentdenver.org/cf_calendar/feed.cfm?type=ical&feedID=8017725D73BE4200B7C10FDFFBB83FAF

 ## 📁 File Structure